Crio-Bytes/Web/Building responsive website layout using CSS flexbox/README.md

 </details>

 > b.
-We want our flex-items to align vertically on a smaller viewport for enhanced readability.
-So go ahead and add necessary code to the navbar and parent <**div**> tags that does the same.
-Think?.....
+We want our flex-items to align ***vertically*** on a smaller viewport for enhanced readability.
+So go ahead and apply the necessary styling to the navbar and parent block tag.

 <details>
   <summary>Need a hint?
 Expand to know more </summary>